mvaled/mvaled-github-io-sources/content/2025/adding-code-is-easy.rst

 The value of this class is, as of now, mostly noise.
-There are just a couple of pages that actually need *something* instead of replace this.
-Namely the only three modules that share a common view.
+There are just a couple of pages that actually need *something else* instead.
+Namely the only three modules that share a common view class that will use just three of those options to select perform the right queries to the DB.
+All other modules are there wasting bytes.

 How did we manage to double the size of this class before finally removing it?